Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 }
 ```

+We use the `PrimitiveType.TriangleList` to indicate that we want to draw triangles.
+The `DrawUserIndexedPrimitives` function takes the vertices and indices we created to draw the quad.
+The first `0` indicate we have no offset, that is we want to draw from the first vertex.
+The `4` indicates the number of vertices we have.
+The second `0` indicates we have no offset in the indices, and the `2` indicates the number of **primitives** (here triangles) to draw.

+> [!NOTE]
+>
+> A primitive is a basic shape that can be drawn, in our case a triangle.
+Other primitive types exist, like lines or points.

-The `GraphicsDevice` contains differents methods related to graphics.
+The **[GraphicsDevice](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice)** contains differents methods related to graphics.
 Here is a link to the [MonoGame GraphicsDevice documentation](https://docs.monogame.net/api/Microsoft.Xna.Framework.Graphics.GraphicsDevice.html).

 ## Creating and showing the target

 Now the ``Quad`` class is ready, we can create a target that we will be able to move, and that will use the quad to display itself.
-This target will be contained in a *PlayerAim.cs* file.
+This target will be contained in a *PlayerAim.cs* file you need to create.

 In order to draw the player aim's texture, we will need to load it.
 Add the *Crosshair.png* file into the MGCB and build it.
-We will then load the texture in the ``Load`` function.
+We will then load the texture in the ``Load`` function, in the next paragraph.

 ### The PlayerAim class